calvadev/fiatjafbuzz/README.md

 # FiatjafBuzz

-Post a GM for Fiatjaf
+Post a GM for fiatjaf